Bill introduced to expand ban on conversion therapy

 Supporters of the bill say conversion therapy is actually child abuse, describing things like mental and physical abuse, as well as electric shock therapy, as methods used.

-“We’re not talking about praying the gay away.
-We are talking about abusing children in a way that is measurable, in a way that causes lifelong damage,” said Representative Sims.
+“We’re not talking about praying the gay away; we are talking about abusing children in a way that is measurable, in a way that causes lifelong damage,” Sims said.

-18 other states, as well as the District of Columbia, have banned conversion therapy.
+Eighteen other states and the District of Columbia have banned conversion therapy.
 It has also been discredited by the American Psychiatric Association.

 House Bill 1293 is currently in the House Health Committee.